 Focus on our sustainable sourcing practices

-The Sourcing network is a major player in the CSR strategy of the Societe Generale Group, carrying its values and working to ensure that its Environmental and Social commitments are achieved.
-Initiated as of 2006, the sustainable sourcing policy of the Group materializes through long-term actions plans involving all the stakeholders of the value chain (requestors, buyers and suppliers).
+The Sourcing network is a major player in the Corporate Social Responsibility (CSR) strategy of Societe Generale group, reflecting its values and working to ensure that the Environmental and Social commitments are achieved.
+Begun in 2006, the Group's Sustainable Sourcing Policy is realised through long-term action plans involving all the stakeholders of the value chain (requestors, pruchasers and suppliers).

 Recognition of our commitments and our approach to responsible sourcing

-For the practices of the Group to remain a reference in sustainable purchasing, a 2016-2018 actions plan was implemented.
-This fourth actions plan was developed taking into account the feedbacks of over 700 partners and suppliers and is based on the expertise gained by the Group over the past 10 years.
+So that the practices of the Group remain a reference in sustainable purchasing, a 2019-2020 action plan was implemented in line with its the aims of the 2016-2018 actions plan.
+This fifth action plan was developed taking into account the feedbacks of over 700 partners and suppliers and is based on the expertise gained by the Group over the past 10 years.

-Carrying the values of the Group and in line with the Culture & Conduct programme and with its Environmental and Social commitments, the 2018 Positive Sourcing Program is based on virtuous sourcing practices which must be followed to achieve the objectives set for 2018.
-It has two goals:
+Representing the values of the Group and in line with the Culture & Conduct programme as well as Environmental and Social commitments, the 2020 Positive Sourcing Program is based on virtuous sourcing practices.
+The program has two goals:

 - Improving CSR risk management during the sourcing process;